Academic year 2019–20

 - MD, Cairo University

-Ahmed Ragab is the Richard T. Watson Associate Professor of Science and Religion at Harvard Divinity School, affiliate associate professor at the department of the history of science, and director of the Science, Religion and Culture program at Harvard Divinity School.
+Ahmed Ragab is The Richard T. Watson Associate Professor of Science and Religion at Harvard Divinity School, affiliate associate professor at the department of the history of science, and director of the Science, Religion and Culture program at Harvard University.

 - The Medieval Islamic Hospital: Medicine, Religion and Charity.
-New York: Cambridge University Press, 2015.
+(Cambridge University Press, 2015)

 - "One, Two or More Sexes: Sex differentiation in medieval Islamicate medical thought."
 Journal of the History of Sexuality 24, no. 3 (2015): 428–54.

 - "History of Science."
 In Women and Islamic Cultures: Disciplinary Paradigms and Approaches 2003–2013, edited by Suad Joseph.
 Boston, Leiden: Brill, 2013.

 - "Prophetic Traditions and Modern Medicine in the Middle East: Resurrection, Reinterpretation, and Reconstruction."
 Journal of the American Oriental Society, 132, no. 4 (2012): 657–73.

 - "Epistemic Authority of Women in the Medieval Middle East."
 HAWWA: Journal of Women in the Middle East and Islamic World, 8, no. 2 (2010): 181–216.

 - "Madman Walking: the image of the mad in Egyptian press."
 Egypte-Monde Arabe, Troisième Série, no. 4 (2007): 227–46.